craic/pi_power/README.md

 only powers the RasPi but also recharges the battery.
 It is a great little device for this sort of project.
 Adafruit sell it for around $20 and they have a detailed [tutorial](https://learn.adafruit.com/adafruit-powerboost-1000c-load-share-usb-charge-boost) available.

-There are three parts to the circuitry
+There are three parts to the hardware side

 ## Power On / Power Off Switch